mayuanyang/Mediator.Net/README.md

 ```

 ### ReceiveContext in Handlers
-As you might already noticed, mediator will deliver ReceiveContext<T> to the handler and it has a property Message which is the original message sent, in some cases you might have one event being handled in multiple handlers and you might want to share something between, ReceiveContext would be a very good place that to register your service or instance.
+As you might already noticed, mediator will deliver ReceiveContext<T> to the handler and it has a property `Message` which is the original message sent, in some cases you might have one event being handled in multiple handlers and you might want to share something between, `ReceiveContext` would is good place that to register your service or instance.
 For example you can make a middleware and register the service from there.

 #### Register DummyTransaction from middleware
 ```C#